 Click here for an index to the deeds for 76 Marlborough, and click here for further information about the land between the south side of Marlborough and Alley 423, from Berkeley to Clarendon.

 After completing 72-80 Marlborough, Charles Kirby entered into an agreement ln March of 1868 with the City of Boston to purchase a 75 foot lot to the east on which he built three more houses: 70 Marlborough in 1868-1869 and 66-68 Marlborough in 1870.

 On November 1, 1866, 76 Marlborough was purchased by Mary (Vinton) Clark, the wife of Randolph Marshall Clark, They previously had lived at 12 Pemberton Square.
 They also maintained a home in Pomfret, Connecticut.

 A former banker, he had served as an officer in the Massachusetts Cavalry during the Civil War and then became a manufacturer, serving as treasurer of the Boston Elastic Fabric Company.

 They continued to live at 76 Marlborough until his death in September of 1873.
 Mary Clark moved to Pomfret, but continued to own the house and lease it to others (by the early 1880s, she had resumed spending the winter season in Boston, and lived at 336 Beacon during the 1881-1882 season).

 Albert Bigelow married in November of 1875 to Mary DeFord and they moved to 10 Gloucester.
-Horatio and Anne Bigelow and Joseph Bigelow continued to live at 76 Marlborough in 1876, but had moved to 57 Marlborough by 1877.
+Horatio and Anne Bigelow and their other children to live at 76 Marlborough in 1876, but had moved to 57 Marlborough by 1877.